 By Deeptha from The Globe Trotter | Twitter

-The origins of Pierogi are not very clear, with some believing that it originated in China while others think it may have come to Poland from Kiev.
+The origins of Pierogi are not very clear.
+Some believe that it originated in China.
+Others think it may have come to Poland from Kiev.

 Saint Hyacinth of Poland is believed to have fed the people of Poland with Pierogi during a famine in the 1240s.

-Another belief is that the people of Kościelec (in Poland) made Pierogi for the saint after he restored their crops, which had been destroyed in a storm.
+Another belief is that the people of Kościelec (in Poland) made Pierogi for the saint.
+He restored their crops, which had been destroyed in a storm.

 Whatever may be its origins, Pierogi today is very popular in Poland and widely consumed.

-While in Krakow, we went on a Polish food tour and tried these dumplings in a traditional Polish Milk Bar which serves homemade style food at affordable prices.
+While in Krakow, we went on a Polish food tour and tried these dumplings in a traditional Polish Milk Bar.
+This place served homemade style food at affordable prices.

-And it was typical comfort food – flavorsome and hearty.
+And it was typical comfort food, both flavorsome and hearty.

-The vegetarian versions included potato & cheese and cabbage & mushroom fillings and were delicious.
+The vegetarian versions included potato & cheese and cabbage & mushroom fillings.
+They were delicious.

 If you are heading to Poland, this is one dish you must try.